SalomePlatform/adao/doc/en/using.rst

 ---------------------------------------------------

 To build a case using EFICAS, you have to go through a series of sub-steps, by selecting, at each sub-step, a keyword and then filling in its value.
+It is noted that it is in this step that is needed, among other things, to define the call to the simulation code used in observation or evolution operators describing the problem [#]_.

 The structured editor indicates hierarchical types, values or keywords allowed.
 Incomplete or incorrect keywords are identified by a visual error red flag.